project-koku/koku-metrics-operator/docs/csv-description.md

           requests:
             storage: 10Gi
   ```
-If a different PVC should be utilized, a valid PVC should be specified in the KokuMetricsConfig CR as described in the following section.
+If a different PVC should be utilized, a valid PVC should be specified in the KokuMetricsConfig CR as described in the appropriate section below.
 The PVC to be used may exist already, or the operator will attempt to create it.

 To use the default specification, the follow assumptions must be met:
 1. A default StorageClass is defined.
 2. Dynamic provisioning for that default StorageClass is enabled.

 If these assumptions are not met, the operator will not deploy correctly.
 In these cases, storage must be manually configured.
-For manual configuration, a valid PVC should be supplied in the `volume_claim_template` spec of the KokuMetricsConfig CR.
+After configuring storage, a valid PVC template should be supplied in the `volume_claim_template` spec of the KokuMetricsConfig CR.

 ## Configure the koku-metrics-operator
 **Note** There are separate instructions for configuring the `koku-metrics-operator` to run in a restricted network.